gradle/gradle/subprojects/docs/src/docs/release/notes.md

 task to follow symlinks set `followSymlinks = true`.
 If you need `project.delete()` to follow symlinks, replace it with `ant.delete()`.
 This was done to prevent issues where Gradle would attempt to delete files outside of Gradle's build directory (e.g. NPM installed in a user-writeable location.).

+### Task input properties names now follow the JavaBean specification

+Task input properties now follow the JavaBean specification and thus are on par with Groovy.
+This means that:

+- Input properties are now addressed with coherent names in validation error messages, the DSL and through `task.getInputs().getProperties()`.
+- Input properties with getters like `getCFlags()` are now addressable through `task.getInputs().getProperties()` via `CFlags` instead of the erroneous `cFlags`.
+- Input properties with getters like `getURL()` are now addressable through `task.getInputs().getProperties()` via `URL` instead of the erroneous `uRL`.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.